Psmith: Life and character

 During the summer after their first year, Psmith travels to New York, accompanying Mike, who is on a cricketing tour with the M.C.C.
 There, he gets involved with the magazine Cosy Moments, befriending its temporary editor Billy Windsor and helping in its crusade against slum housing, which involves clashes with violent gangsters.
 We discover in the last chapter, when the head editor returns, that Psmith has persuaded his father to let him invest some money he has inherited from an uncle and now owns the magazine.

 After university, his father dies, having made some unsound investments.
 As a result, Psmith must work for a time for an uncle in the fish business, something which repels him.
 He leaves the job shortly before meeting and falling for Eve Halliday, whom he follows to Blandings Castle.
 Despite having entered the castle claiming to be Canadian poet Ralston McTodd, he is eventually hired as secretary to Lord Emsworth, who knew his father by reputation, and is engaged to Eve Halliday.

 In a preface to the 1953 version of Mike and Psmith, Wodehouse informs us that Psmith went on to become a successful defence lawyer, in the style of Perry Mason.
 In his introduction to the omnibus The World of Psmith (1974), Wodehouse suggests that Psmith eventually became a judge.

-Psmith is a principled young man and is generous towards those he likes.
-In a typical example from Leave it to Psmith, he perceives Eve, trapped by the rain under an awning, and decides, as a chivalrous gentleman, to get her an umbrella, which he unfortunately does not possess.
+Psmith is a principled young man – although his principles can sometimes be eccentric – and is generous towards those he likes.
+In a typical example from Leave it to Psmith, he perceives Eve, trapped by the rain under an awning, and decides, as a chivalrous gentleman, to get her an umbrella, which he does not possess.
 He solves this problem by appropriating one, and when confronted by the owner, Psmith attempts to mollify him by saying it is for a good cause; and he later recounts it as: "Merely practical Socialism.
 Other people are content to talk about the Redistribution of Property.
 I go out and do it."
 (Another of Psmith's quirks is his penchant for nominal socialism, observed mostly in his casual use of "Comrade" as a substitute for "Mister.")